 Following the investigation at the police station, the men were transported by a van to the Bosnian border (Sturlic) for their deportation.
-There was one driver in white clothes and five police “commandos” in black clothes in the car.
+There was one driver in white clothes and five police (described by the interviewee as “commandos”) in black clothes in the car.
 The interviewee explained that the journey to the border was difficult, because there was almost no oxygen inside the van and they were driving very fast, turning from one side to another, so that the men kept falling from their seats.

 When they arrived at the border, the interviewee asked the police officers to return their phones and money, but the police refused.
-After that, the black suited police officers told the men to leave the car three by three.
+After that, the police officers dressed in black told the men to leave the car three by three.
 When three of the men were outside the car, these officers started verbally threatening the men and physically attacking them with kicks and metal batons while pushing them back to Bosnia.